KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 1.3 Environment Setup
 *********************

 This section will help you set up your development environment.
 Here your choice of platform really makes a difference.
 After that, things will be much more consistent.
 You can change platform at any time by clicking the tabs at the top of the page.
-Select the platform you want to develop for by clicking a tab above.
+Select the platform you want to develop for now, by clicking a tab above.

 .. container:: windows